 He, however, succumbed to his injuries at the same post he was defending.
-Hav Lalak was awarded with the Nishan-i-Haider for his dauntless courage and devotion.
+Hav Lalak was awarded the Nishan-i-Haider for his dauntless courage and devotion.

 Pilot Officer Rashid Minhas Shaheed

 Rashid Minhas or Rashid Minhas Shaheed, (February 17, 1951–August 20, 1971) was a Pilot Officer in the Pakistan Air Force (PAF) during the 1971 Pakistan-India War.
 He was born in Karachi.
-From an early age, Minhas was fascinated about aviation history and technology.
+From an early age, Minhas was fascinated by aviation history and technology.
 He had collected different models of aircraft and jets.
-He studied from Saint Patrick’s High School, Karachi.
+He studied at Saint Patrick’s High School, Karachi.

 He attended Karachi University where he studied military history and Aviation history.
 Having joined the air force, he was commissioned on 13 March 1971 in the 51st GD(P) Course; on August 20 of that year, he was getting ready to take off in a T-33 trainer in Karachi when a Bengali instructor pilot, Flight Lieutenant Matiur Rahman, gained his way into the back of the plane.
 He has been reported to have been watching Minhas closely for many weeks for his being new, young, and inexperienced.
 In mid-air, Rahman knocked Minhas out with the intention of defecting to India along with the plane.

 Lance Naik Mohammad Mahfooz Shaheed